 Satan as a Fallen Angel (“Lucifer”)

 The devil’s most well-known origin story is that he was originally an angel in heaven named Lucifer.
 He tried to usurp his Creator’s throne, was cast down from heaven for his pride, and now rules his own kingdom down in hell.
 This story does not appear anywhere in the entire Bible; it’s actually a polytheist theme that was not fully absorbed into Satan’s demonology until the medieval era.
 (The reference to “Lucifer” in Isaiah is a shoddy Latin translation; the original Hebrew text refers to a mortal Babylonian king.)
-Prior to this, Lucifer was one of many polytheist gods identified with Venus, the Morningstar.
-The astronomical behaviors of this planet—keeping near the horizon; shining brightest at twilight; “defying” the sun by appearing just before dawn—led people to associate it with several uppity gods who subverted their elders.
+Prior to this, Lucifer was one of many polytheist Gods identified with Venus, the Morningstar.
+The astronomical behaviors of this planet—keeping near the horizon; shining brightest at twilight; “defying” the sun by appearing just before dawn—led people to associate it with several uppity Gods who subverted their elders.
 Each of these Venusian powers is linked with fire and fertility, as well as with death and resurrection.
 Females like Aphrodite and Inanna are usually successful in their rebellious designs, but their male counterparts are more often ruined and forced into exile, which brings us back to Lucifer.

 There is no direct relation between Set and the Lucifer myth, but some people draw parallels between the two anyway.
 Set’s demonization can be likened to Lucifer’s fall from heaven; and then there’s the theme of Set defending Ra from Apep in the Underworld just before sunrise.
 The idea of a rebellious Red God facilitating the sun’s rebirth can be linked with the theme of a “fallen angel” heralding the dawn.
 I must admit, however, that these associations are a bit of a stretch for me personally.
 Set has little to do with Venus, and most other divinities who do are “dying-and-rising” figures.
 Set never dies, and He never “falls down” into the Underworld either; He just travels there every night with the Creator to serve as Ra’s personal bodyguard.
 This dynamic doesn’t really jive so well with the “Fuck God, I’d rather rule in hell!” attitude that Lucifer more often exemplifies.
 In my opinion, Set and Lucifer are two completely unrelated figures, though I can see how Big Red might bond with the latter as a drinking buddy.